 Glasgow Colleges' Regional Board, Glasgow Clyde College, City of Glasgow College and Glasgow Kelvin College are proud to present this first regional strategy for college learning.
-This is a transformative time for the College Region and we have responded with a transformative strategy; developed so that learners of today and tomorrow will be able to power our growing economy, reach their individual potential and make valuable contributions to their communities.
-This is a collaborative strategy; informed and driven by the visions of employers, the Scottish Government, the Scottish Funding Council, Skills Development Scotland, Education Scotland, Glasgow City Council, the university sector, schools, and community groups.
+This is a transformative time for the region and we have responded with a transformative strategy; developed so that learners of today and tomorrow will be able to power our growing economy, reach their individual potential and make valuable contributions to their communities.
+This is a collaborative strategy; informed and driven by the visions of employers, the Scottish Government, the Scottish Funding Council, Skills Development Scotland, Education Scotland, Glasgow City, East Renfrewshire and East Dumbartonshire Councils, the university sector, schools, community groups and college staff and students.

 A regional approach to college delivery in Glasgow offers a new way of thinking about how we collectively build from our strengths and organise our services to address Glasgow's long-standing economic and social issues.